streathamchess/streathamchess.github.io/index.md

 {% include image.html url="/assets/chessart/soldier.jpg" description="Jean Metzinger, Soldat jouant aux échecs (Soldier at a Game of Chess)" %}

-## Chess gradually emerges from pandemic restrictions
+## Chess emerges from pandemic restrictions

 As of November 3rd, face-to-face chess is gradually restarting.